-

 Compliance with Regulations at JDI Fabs

 JDI is committed to strict compliance management within its environmental management system.
-Regular measurement and control of wastewater, exhaust gases, noise, vibration, and odor are conducted to ensure environmental standards are met.
-In the event of any significant environmental violations, JDI ensures horizontal deployment of information across all relevant sites to prevent recurrence.
+Regular measurement and management of wastewater, exhaust gases, noise, vibration, and odor are carried out, and in the event of any significant violations related to the environment, JDI ensures horizontal deployment to related sites to prevent recurrence.

-In FY2023, there were three instances of environmental violations in Japan.
-JDI responded promptly and appropriately, implemented measures to address the root causes, and advanced efforts to prevent recurrence.
-Moving forward, JDI will continue to strive for even more thorough compliance management and sustained regulatory conformity.
+FY2024, there were two instances of environmental violations in Japan, but JDI promptly and appropriately responded, implemented measures against the causes of the occurrences, and pushed forward with efforts to prevent recurrence.
+JDI will continue to strive for further thoroughness and maintenance of compliance management.

 Compliance with Regulations in Products

-JDI controls the use of chemical substances in manufacturing based on internal rules that classify substances in accordance with applicable laws and regulations.
-The use of chemical substances contained in products is managed in compliance with the RoHS Directive, REACH Regulation, and other relevant legal frameworks, as well as through green procurement standards.
-This management approach is applied at JDI's global manufacturing subsidiary to prevent environmental contamination, ensure compliance with legal requirements, and reduce environmental impacts.
+JDI controls the use of chemical substances in manufacturing and other processes under internal rules categorized in accordance with legal regulations.
+JDI manages the use of chemical substances contained in products in accordance with the RoHS Directive, REACH, and other laws and regulations, as well as through green procurement.
+The same style of management is also used at JDI's global manufacturing subsidiary to prevent environmental contamination, respond to statutory requirements, and reduce the environmental load.

 Responding to Climate Change

-JDI strives to understand and recognize the various impacts of climate change that affect its business, as well as the needs and expectations of stakeholders.
-This understanding is reflected throughout the company via its environmental management system.
-In line with these efforts, JDI positions climate change measures as a key initiative.
-It analyzes climate-related risks, multiple future scenarios, the certainty of strategies, and the continuity of its business under such conditions, based on global initiatives.
-JDI is committed to transparent disclosure of this information.
+JDI strives to understand and recognize all impacts related to climate change that affect JDI, as well as the needs and expectations of stakeholders and related parties, and applies this understanding throughout the company as part of its environmental management system.
+Along with these activities, JDI positions climate change measures as an important initiative.
+JDI analyzes the risks posed by climate change, the various scenarios expected in the future, the certainty of strategies, and the continuity of business under their impact, in line with the scenarios of global initiatives.
+JDI is committed to disclosure of this information.